-The one-year program leads to a non-thesis M.Sc. in Nutritional Sciences.
+The one-year program leads to a non-thesis M.Sc.
+Nutr degree (Master of Science in Biochemistry, Food Science and Nutrition).
 After successful completion of the first year, qualified graduates may submit a request to be reviewed for admission to the thesis track for a second year of studies to earn a thesis degree, and continue for a PhD degree either in Israel or elsewhere.
 Following graduation, the majority of alumni return to their home countries, where they hold key positions in health and nutrition promotion, education, academics, research, NGOs and government organizations.
 Several of our alumni have chosen to continue their studies towards a PhD degree in programs around the world including leading universities in Canada, Switzerland, Denmark and Japan.

 One of the key factors of the success of the program is the close relationship between the Faculty of Agriculture and clinical and public health nutritionists, along with research and development teams in the food industry and the academic community.
 On-going collaboration allows for access to state-of-the-art research developments in the field and innovative approaches to address practical needs.
 At the heart of this academic community is the Faculty of Agriculture, Food and Environment of the Hebrew University of Jerusalem.